stride3d/stride-docs/en/manual/get-started/install-stride.md

     The **Stride Setup Wizard** opens.

-3. Stride requires .NET Framework 4.7.2.
-If you don't have this, Stride prompts you to install it.
+3. Stride depends on the .NET Runtime.
+If you don't have the particular version it needs, Stride prompts you to install it.

     ![Prerequisites installer](media/prerequisites-installer.png)